sensu/sensu-docs/content/sensu-go/5.2/getting-started/enterprise.md

 ---
-title: "Getting started with Sensu Enterprise"
+title: "Getting started with enterprise features"
-linkTitle: "Sensu Enterprise"
+linkTitle: "Enterprise Features"
 description: "Sensu Go is the free and open source monitoring event pipeline, written in Go and designed for container-based and hybrid-cloud infrastructures.
-Sensu Enterprise offers enterprise-class support and access to features within Sensu Go designed for enterprises, like LDAP authentication and support for industry-standard tools."
+Sensu Inc. offers support packages for Sensu Go as well as license-activated features designed for enterprises, like LDAP authentication and integrations with industry-standard tools."
 version: "5.2"
-weight: 1
+weight: 2
 product: "Sensu Go"
 menu:
   sensu-go-5.2: